Enjoying our puzzle hints?

 Why is “TEA BAG” in the Green group?

-a small bag used to steep tea leaves, often with a string attached
+a small bag containing tea leaves, typically with a string attached for steeping

 Word definitions